 An Animal Disease Prevention Unit is now a part of the Bureau of Community Hygiene to prevent animal diseases respond to dog bites, licensing of pets and related issues.

-Rodent Control Program staff alerts the DOH Food Protection Program staff of specific areas where waste food sources contribute to rodent activity in residential neighborhoods or commercial neighborhoods.
-DOH Food Protection Program will initiate enforcement at food establishments if needed.
+Rodent Control Program staff alerts the DC Health Food Protection Program staff of specific areas where waste food sources contribute to rodent activity in residential neighborhoods or commercial neighborhoods.
+DC Health Food Protection Program will initiate enforcement at food establishments if needed.

-DOH abatement efforts utilize registered products to bait rodents in outdoor burrows on public property.
-DOH also will bait private property if residents obtain signed petitions.
+DC Health abatement efforts utilize registered products to bait rodents in outdoor burrows on public property.
+DC Health also will bait private property if residents obtain signed petitions.

 For complaints about rodents, residents should contact the Citywide Call Center at 311.
-When you contact the Citywide Call Center, please request the report to be sent to DOH, and DOH will receive the complaints (electronically).
-Control numbers are assigned to track DOH responses over time.
+When you contact the Citywide Call Center, please request the report to be sent to DC Health, and DC Health will receive the complaints (electronically).
+Control numbers are assigned to track DC Health responses over time.

 - The Changing Seasons